Estimated reading time: 6 minutes

 - wire cooling rack

-- rimmed backing sheet (to insert wire cooling rack), not required, but helpful
+- rimmed baking sheet (to insert wire cooling rack), not required, but helpful

 - paper towels and a plate